vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-compass/index.md

 **Architectural decisions must be based on the specific, unique context of your business problem, not on generic 'best practices' or popular trends.**

 In our next post, we'll walk through the process of turning this conflict into a set of concrete, measurable drivers.

+## Further Reading

+* [**Software Architecture: The Hard Parts**](https://www.oreilly.com/library/view/software-architecture-the/9781492086888/) by Neal Ford, Mark Richards, et al. The definitive book on the nature of architectural trade-offs.
+* [**"Quality Attributes"**](https://resources.sei.cmu.edu/asset_files/technicalnote/2003_001_001_14246.pdf) from the Software Engineering Institute (SEI) at Carnegie Mellon, the origin of much of this foundational thinking.
+* Martin Fowler's article on the [**Utility vs. Strategic Dichotomy**](https://martinfowler.com/bliki/UtilityVsStrategicDichotomy.html), which adds excellent nuance to the "build it fast vs. build it right" conflict.

 ---